 businesses in London.
 Since moving to South Africa in 2008, I have been privileged to devote myself full time to horses.

 We bought the beautiful Hemel en Aarde Farm after over 2 years of searching for the perfect location.
 We had been looking for the ideal place to build a heavenly Equine Retreat, so the farm name is particularly fitting.
 We are continually developing our facilities, both for horses and for hosting workshops, clinics and retreats for equestrians.

 Our aim with the farm is to develop a Centre of Excellence and Learning for those passionate about equine and canine health care and wellness modalities

 We were determined to ensure that all horses on the Farm are cared for in line with the high standards she grew up with in England.
 Although I had no formal qualifications, on the farm I have always used natural training methods and wellness modalities, and are lucky enough to have a great team of Equine Professionals working with me.

 I wanted more.
 Both to develop my own academic equine knowledge and health care abilities.
 After much research on the options available internationally, I found Equinology.

-I value my EEBW Certification highly and have been desperate for more SA based Equinology Courses to further my knowledge and qualifications as well.
-We also want to raise awareness of what we do and start to develop awareness of our work as a profession and career path.
+I valued my EEBW Certification highly and was desperate for more SA based Equinology Courses to further my knowledge and qualifications as well.
+We also wanted to raise awareness of what Body Worker’s do and develop value in our work as a profession and career path.